kateek5417/gato-game/plan.md

 ## Timeline

+# tool

+p5play introduces a lot of things that we can do to animate and make the sprits move, we want to incorperate the movement of physics that we learned in our tool and make unique in our own way.
+And since our project is heavyly by sprits and other little parts that need we want to use p5play to mKe the sprits come to life.
 #### MVP

 - [ ] RNG system to randomly generate a cosmetic cat when the user pulls using `math.random` (katee deadline: March 5)